 top of page

 Microbial Biotechnology -- a nice list of "Useful Internet Resources".
-Sections include: Chemical Compounds, Enzymes and their Genes, Metabolic Pathways, Microorganisms, Scientific Literature and Related Information, Biodegradation and Biotechnology in General. http://umbbd.ethz.ch/resources.html.
-This page is part of the Biocatalysis/Biodegradation Database site, originally from the University of Minnesota, which is listed on my page Science on the Internet: an introduction.
-Another page from the site, the Biochemical Periodic Table, is listed on my page Introductory Chemistry -- Internet resources, under Periodic tables.
+Sections include: Chemical Compounds, Enzymes and their Genes, Metabolic Pathways, Microorganisms, Scientific Literature and Related Information, Biodegradation and Biotechnology in General. http://eawag-bbd.ethz.ch/resources.html.
+This page is part of the Biocatalysis/Biodegradation Database site (originally from the University of Minnesota and now part of EAWAG), which is listed on my page Science on the Internet: an introduction.
+Another page from the site, the Biochemical Periodic Table, is listed on my page Introductory Chemistry -- Internet resources in the section Periodic table.

 The Virtual Museum of Bacteria.
-A wide range of microbiology information and links, arranged by level (for students and professionals).
-From M Blaser, Foundation for Bacteriology. http://www.bacteriamuseum.org
+A wide range of microbiology information and links, arranged by level (for students and professionals). http://www.bacteriamuseum.org

 Protists. http://protist.i.hosei.ac.jp.
 The Protist Information Server.
 Thousands of pictures, including movie clips, covering over 3100 species of these single-celled eukaryotes.
 Plus more.
 Also in Japanese.